Honoring Those Who Serve

 When returning home from conflict, these brave men and women in the armed forces face a lot of challenges; living with the wounds of war, PTSD, securing jobs and, above all, finding their new mission as civilians.
 The transition from the front lines to the home front can be difficult, but there are many organizations that help to ease the burden of the military-to-civilian transition process.
 Find out how you can get involved and make a difference in a military family’s life today.

-The 2017 A Capitol Fourth will honor our military men and women with a tribute by country music star Trace Adkins, who will perform his new single “Still A Soldier.”
-This inspiring moment will be dedicated to our troops and veterans and all those who have made the ultimate sacrifice fighting for our freedom.
-Adkins’ song tells the story of a veteran who, though he is now living as a civilian, still feels the call to service.
+The 2018 A Capitol Fourth will honor our military men and women with a tribute by star of Broadway’s Carousel, Renée Fleming.
+Her inspiring performance of “You’ll Never Walk Alone” will be dedicated to our troops and veterans and all those who have made the ultimate sacrifice fighting for our freedom.

 For those who’ve served, transitioning from the front lines to the home front can be difficult, but there are many ways veterans can continue to serve after their active duty is done.
 Hear the story of one veteran who has found his new mission.

-This call to service leads veterans to continue the mission of service after their duty is done.
-For instance, after losing his twin brother to suicide and part of his own left leg to war, Retired National Guardsman Staff Sergeant Earl Granville found his new call to service: traveling the country offering counsel and encouragement to servicemen and women recently returned from Iraq and Afghanistan and experiencing PTSD.
-Hear Earl’s story and how he still serves in this video filmed before the 2017 National Memorial Day Concert.
+The call to service leads veterans to continue the mission of service after their duty is done.
+For instance, after losing his twin brother to suicide and part of his own left leg to war, retired National Guardsman Staff Sergeant Earl Granville found his new call to service: traveling the country offering counsel and encouragement to servicemen and women recently returned from Iraq and Afghanistan and experiencing PTSD.
+Hear Earl’s story and how he still serves.

 Learn how you, too, can support those who have served and their families on our Support Our Troops resource page.